daveqi777/test_Python/README.md

 # test_Python
-Python study notes and projects
+Python study notes and projects.
+This is my first Python repository.